CoinFabrik/scout-audit/docs/docs/detectors/detectors-intro.md

 - **Minor**: These issues represent problems that are relatively small or difficult to exploit, but might be exploited in combination with other issues.
 These kinds of issues do not block deployments in production environments.
 They should be taken into account and fixed when possible.
 - **Enhancement**: This class relates to issues stemming from deviations from best practices or stylistic conventions, which could escalate into higher-priority issues due to other changes.
 For instance, these issues may lead to development errors in future updates.

-## Issue Category
+## Issue category

 Below is a taxonomy of issues commonly identified in smart contract audits.
-While there are many "top vulnerability" lists for Ethereum/Solidity smart contracts, the list provided here is used by the Coinfabrik Audit Team during source code security audits for various platforms, including Ethereum/Solidity, Stacks/Clarity, Algorand/PyTEAL/TEAL, Solana/Rust, and others.
+While there are many "top vulnerabilities/issues" lists for Ethereum/Solidity smart contracts, the list provided here is used by the [Coinfabrik Audit Team](https://www.coinfabrik.com/services/smart-contract-audits/) during source code security audits for various platforms, including Ethereum/Solidity, Stacks/Clarity, Algorand/PyTEAL/TEAL, Solana/Rust, and others.

 The team discusses the creation of the list in this [blogpost](https://blog.coinfabrik.com/analysis-categories/).